zbrose/birds-on-a-wire/README.md

 ![song birds finished](Images/song-birds-finished.png)

-## MVP Goals
+## MVP Goals Reached
-  - Get all button functionality working
+  - all button functionality working
-  - Display correct combo or win conditions and note choices in real time.
+  - Displays win conditions and note choices in real time.
-  - Successfully have an audio component when you click a key or button
+  - Successfully added an audio component when you click a key or button
-  - Successfully track and execute win conditions function
+  - Successfully tracked and execute win conditions function
-  - Successfully add notes to musical staff in order produced
+  - Successfully added notes to musical staff in order produced
-  - Record and utilize audio components
+  - Recorded and utilized audio components

 ## Potential Roadblocks
   - Not being able to get audio working